 6) LESKOVAČKI VOZ

-A specialty from southern Serbia, mostly the town of Leskovac, which therefore makes a part of its name; the word “voz” stands for “train”, which refers to the manner in which it is served.
+Leskovački voz is a kind of Serbian food, a specialty from southern Serbia, mostly the town of Leskovac, which therefore makes a part of its name; the word “voz” stands for “train”, which refers to the manner in which it is served.
 The dish consists of a series of various barbequed meat, served one after another in the course of a long, pleasant evening.
 The “train” is made up of ćevapčići, Serbian-style hamburgers, steaks, shish kebab, sausages… The order of its serving depends on the house, or on the patron’s desires.

 Barbequed rolls of minced meat.
 Cevapcici are being served with chopped fresh onions, sometimes on kajmak as well.
+This kind of Serbian food is also traditional in neighboring countries of the Western Balkans.

 Or the roast, most frequently of a pig or a lamb.
 The whole of the animal is roasted either on a spit or in spatial ovens.
 The roast is an unavoidable dish at traditional feasts, such as weddings.